 The city’s main attraction is its historic core of beautiful Gothic and Renaissance architecture of which the Diocletian’s Palace is the crown jewel.

-International Airports in Croatia
+What are the Main Airports in Croatia

 City